DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ```

 ### <a name="parameters"></a>Parâmetros
- [in] *bWithDelay*
+*bWithDelay*<br/>
- TRUE para adicionar a notificação de comando para a fila de mensagens da janela do pai.
+[in] TRUE para adicionar a notificação de comando para a fila de mensagens da janela do pai.
 FALSE para enviar a mensagem imediatamente para a janela pai.

 ### <a name="return-value"></a>Valor de retorno
  TRUE se a mensagem foi enviada; Caso contrário, FALSE.